 A separate page for the map configuration is available as part of the Oracle Utilities Analytics Administration Dashboards.
 Under the Oracle Business Intelligence Enterprise Edition dashboards menu, you can access the Configuration Dashboard and navigate to the Map Profile page.
 The Map Profile page contains configuration options for the 10g version of the maps used in the Oracle Utilities Network Management System Dashboards.
 The various options are broadly classified into Map attributes and the Theme attributes.
 Out of the box these configuration options are supplied with a default value.
-But if you want to specific a different value, you can do so by providing an override value in the column provided.
+But to provide specific a different value, provide an override value in the column provided.